Tools Needed to Change a Car Battery

 It may sound funny, but you'll also want to bring a hammer with you.
 A gentle tap or two can help loosen a stubborn terminal cable from the terminal post.

 It's also a good idea to invest in a battery terminal cleaner.
 This handy and inexpensive tool is designed to brush away corrosion from the terminal posts and the end clamp of the cables.
 It also primes the posts of your new battery for a better connection to the terminal cables.
 If you have a good narrow metal wire brush, that can do the trick as well.
-While you're picking up a terminal cleaner, spring for a can of corrosion protection, which will help prevent sulfate buildup in the future.
+While you're picking up a terminal cleaner, spring for a can of corrosion protector, which will help prevent corrosive sulfate buildup in the future.

 Got everything together?
 Good.
 It's time to go outside again.